PanVidla/car-database-v2/README.md

 * CHANGE: Consolidate the many buttons in the Car detail view into a concise nav bar.
 * CHANGE: If a Car is fictional, make its row in the overview colored to signify that.
 * CHANGE: Unify the format of datetime display in overviews and detail views.
+* CHANGE: Move the Instance dropdown generation to a separate HTML snippet.
+* FIX: The GameSeries of a game cannot seem to be changed additionally.